 Where a compliance issue or breach is identified, this must be reported without delay to the Compliance Team.
-The relevant business area is responsible for implementing any resolution and the Compliance Team monitors this implementation to ensure desired outcomes are achieved.
+The relevant business area is responsible for implementing any resolution and the Compliance Team monitors this implementation to ensure desired outcomes are achieved changes to this Charter over the reporting period.